Rajesh97266/Mini-E-Commerce-App/frontend/README.md

 2.Updated App.js
 3.Created a route for the product details page
-4.using get single product api that api has been integrated
+4.using get single product api that api has been integrated 5.Updated the product details page

+//Create cart functionality

+1.Created a state for the cart items in app.js file 2.Passed that value to header component
+3.Pass both the cartitems and setcartitems to the product details page 4.Logic for adding the product has been implemented inside product details page

+//Toast notification